 In fiscal 2006, we began acquiring new customers via telemarketing campaigns, which are allowed to be billed via LECs.
 These telemarketing campaigns have reopened certain LEC billing channels as a viable billing channel.
 Additionally, our monthly billing rates are higher for customers acquired via telemarketing campaigns.
-For these reasons, we expect to continue to expand our telemarketing campaigns in the future.
-Check mailings remain a component of our marketing efforts and a significant increase in the volume of our mailings have contributed to our recent revenue growth.
-Although LEC channels includes fees and other costs that exceed those of other channels, the growth in LEC billings has contributed to a significant increase in our gross profit.
+For these reasons, we expect to continue to expand our telemarketing campaigns in the future, though check mailings remain a significant component of our marketing efforts.
+Although LEC channels include fees and other costs that exceed those of other channels, the growth in LEC billings has contributed to a significant increase in our gross profit.
 We are in the process of petitioning other LECs to reopen these billing channels as well.